 Syrmata.
-During eruptions lava froth that remained in the surface and cooled without pressure from overlying rocks became pumice; a porous material that was subsequently dug by the locals as storage areas and even catacombs.
-You will find some colorful fishermen pumice-dag dwellings in the picturesque area of Klima and a few other places.
+During eruptions lava froth that remained on the surface and cooled without pressure from overlying rocks became pumice; a porous material that was subsequently dug by the locals as storage areas and even catacombs.
+You will find some colorful fishermen’s pumice-dag dwellings in the picturesque area of Klima and a few other places.

 Phylakopi.
 Regarded to be one of the most important Bronze Age settlements in the Aegean (3rd millennium to 12th century BC), it survives today in very few ruins and of course artifacts from the excavations that are exhibited in the Archeological Museum of Milos.